Sign in

 Ask Fintool Equity Research AI

-Nehal Chokshi's questions to Nebius Group NV (NBIS) leadership • Q2 2025
+Nehal Chokshi's questions to Nebius Group (NBIS) leadership • Q2 2025

 Question

-Nehal Chokshi from Northland Capital Markets asked for details on the dynamics driving the increased Annualized Run Rate (ARR) guidance and for more elaboration on the company's recent MLPerf benchmark results.
+Nehal Chokshi from Northland asked for details on the dynamics behind the increased Annualized Run Rate (ARR) revenue guidance, requesting a quarterly update, and sought more elaboration on the company's recent MLPerf benchmark results.

 Answer